bbookman/AI_summarize/src/templates/journal_prompt.md

 Objective: Generate a markdown document

 NOTE: do not state the date in the document anyplace
+NOTE: do not ever write the following to the file "```markdown"

 Summary of the day:
 A single line identifying the source data.
 Such as